MCOs → MCO Coverage

 Highlight State Examples

-- Many states currently provide some level of Medicaid coverage for the National DPP lifestyle change program.
+• Many states currently provide some level of Medicaid coverage for the National DPP lifestyle change program.
 Some of these states are providing Medicaid coverage exclusively through their managed care plans.
-In these states, the National DPP lifestyle change program is not a Medicaid covered benefit, however managed care plans are offering the lifestyle change program to their members largely due to leadership within the MCO.
+In these states, the National DPP lifestyle change program is not a covered benefit for fee-for-service Medicaid beneficiaries, however managed care plans are offering the lifestyle change program to their members largely due to leadership within the MCO.
 For additional detail on states covering the program in Medicaid, see the Participating Payers page of the Coverage Toolkit.

 Anticipate Questions